optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 estimagic provides a large collection of optimization algorithm that can be used by passing the algorithm name as ``algorithm`` into ``maximize`` or ``minimize``.
-However, advanced users can also use estimagic with their own algorithm, as long as it conforms with the internal optimizer interface.
+Advanced users can also use estimagic with their own algorithm, as long as it conforms with the internal optimizer interface.

 The advantages of using the algorithm with estimagic over using it directly are:

-- estimagic turns an unconstrained optimizer into one that can deal efficiently with a wide range of constraints
+- estimagic turns an unconstrained optimizer into constrained ones.
-  (see .. _link: how_to_guides/how_to_use_constranits.ipynb).
-- You can use estimagic's logging capabilities.
+- You can use logging.
-- You get a beautiful real time dashboard to monitor your optimization.
+- You get a real time dashboard to monitor your optimization.
 - You get great error handling for exceptions in the criterion function or gradient.
 - You get a parallelized and customizable numerical gradient if the user did not provide a closed form gradient.